 I just about lost it.
 23?
 I was going to be 25 in March.
 I didn’t want to listen anymore.
 My head throbbed.
 My toes were frozen in my cowboy boots.

 While I glanced around, I wondered how many of these same people attended another such funeral on this very street, for another martyr, 19 years prior—for Romas Kalanta.
 In 1972, 19 year-old Kalanta set himself on fire, by pouring gallons of gasoline over himself in a public Kaunas park, to protest the Soviet occupation of Lithuania.
 He left a simple note: “blame the regime for my death.”
 Attending Kalanta’s funeral turned into an act of civil dissobediance, when Soviet authorities tried to prevent people from attending it.
 Thousands, mostly youth, marched in protest—many were arrested and sent to prison.

 In the distance a single church bell began to chime to the timing of a heart beat.
 My own heart aligned with the bell.
 Squeezed in with the crowd, I could feel everyone’s heart beat in unison.
-A hush fell over the crowd.
-Everyone stretched their necks to catch a glimpse of the procession.
+A hush fell over the masses.
+Necks stretched to catch a glimpse of the procession.

-The procession was led by clerics carrying religious symbols, flanked by altar boys carrying tall banners of the Virgin Mary and a crucified Jesus stepped in rhythmic pace of the church bells.
-Following them were girls carrying candles and flowers dressed in traditional Lithuanian costumes .
+Marching stepped in rhythmic pace of the church bells, the procession was led by clerics carrying religious symbols, flanked by altar boys carrying tall banners of the Virgin Mary and a crucified Jesus.
+Following them, were girls carrying candles and flowers dressed in traditional Lithuanian costumes .